FilipMalczak/storyteller/README.md

    if power went down during task execution, then we need to start cleaning up on task start
    - [ ] clean up data on task start
    - [ ] flush at appropriate moment, so we are sure that data isnt lost
+ - [ ] TBD: log capturing?
+   - it would be nice to store logs of leaf execution for later analysis
+   - but that would require forcing users to use slf4j or flogger or (...)
+   - this would be alright for user-generated logs, but what about external libs, e.g. deeplearning4j or even subprocesses?
+   - alternatively, we could capture stdout, stderr and log entries